Baldwin IV of Jerusalem: Assessment and legacy

 19th-century depiction of Baldwin commanding troops at the Battle of Montgisard, by Charles-Philippe Larivière.
 Baldwin is depicted in a litter, but he was still mobile at the time and fought this battle on horseback.

-Christian defeat at Hattin two years after Baldwin's death marred the king's legacy, and historians traced instability to his reign.
+Christian defeat at Hattin two years after Baldwin's death marred his legacy, and historians traced instability to his reign.
 Yet, while Baldwin was on the throne, the kingdom lost no territory and flourished both economically and spiritually.
 Baldwin understood the importance of curbing Saladin's power, which was reflected in his choice of ministers.
-He did not devise strategy or diplomacy alone, and delegated Church patronage and finances to his mother, Agnes, and uncle, Joscelin, respectively.
+He did not devise strategy or diplomacy alone, and delegated Church patronage to his mother Agnes and finances to his uncle Joscelin.
 His chief contribution was his determination not to abdicate before finding a suitable successor despite leprosy making government an unbearable burden.
 As was clear during his reign and especially in its disastrous aftermath, Baldwin alone preserved unity in the kingdom.
 Long after his death, he was hailed as the final Christian leader to successfully defend Jerusalem.

 Contemporary Christian theologians were divided on the issue of Baldwin's leprosy.
-Pope Alexander III showed little sympathy when writing about Baldwin, declaring his leprosy a "just judgement of God", but another school of thought encouraged the faithful to see Christ in the affected.
+Pope Alexander III showed little sympathy when writing about Baldwin, declaring his leprosy a "just judgement of God", but another school of thought encouraged the faithful to see the Christ in the affected.
 Baldwin's reign may have led to a lesser stigmatization of the illness in the 13th-century Kingdom of Jerusalem, but his subjects' acceptance of his illness confounded some Muslims.
 Muslim historian Imad al-Din al-Isfahani wrote:

-In spite of illness the Franks were loyal to him, they gave him every encouragement ... being satisfied to have him as their ruler; they exalted him ... they were anxious to keep him in office, but they paid no attention to his leprosy.
+In spite of illness, the Franks were loyal to him, they gave him every encouragement ... being satisfied to have him as their ruler; they exalted him ... they were anxious to keep him in office, but they paid no attention to his leprosy.

-The Andalusian pilgrim Ibn Jubayr, who visited the kingdom in 1184, also had a negative impression of the king:
+The Andalusian pilgrim Ibn Jubayr, who visited the kingdom in 1184, also had a negative impression of Baldwin:

 The pig, the lord of Acre whom they call king, lives secluded and is not seen, for God has afflicted him with leprosy ...

-Baldwin's public image may have been aided by his chastity; this was seen as evidence of extraordinary sanctity because his contemporaries believed that lepers were extremely lustful.
+Baldwin's chastity may have aided his public image; this was seen as evidence of extraordinary sanctity because his contemporaries believed that lepers were extremely lustful.
 His success against Saladin was also interpreted as a sign of God's favor.
 After the disastrous Seventh Crusade, a crusader was told by an old man in Damascus:

 I have seen a time when King Baldwin of Jerusalem, the one who was a leper, beat Saladin although he only had 300 armed men against Saladin's 3,000.
-But now your sins have come to such a pass that we round you up in the fields like cattle.
+But now, your sins have come to such a pass that we round you up in the fields like cattle.

 Despite perceived sanctity, Baldwin was not remarkably pious.
 Although he openly wished to abdicate, he had no intention of leading a monastic life.
-He was primarily a knight, both in character and in upbringing, and to his contemporaries his most distinctive traits were his courage and honour.
+He was primarily a knight, both in character and in upbringing, and to his contemporaries, his most distinctive traits were his courage and honour.